There is no APTAS for 2-dimensional vector bin packing: Revisited: The Main Result

-which simplify to $\sum\limits_{i=1}^4a'_i\leq b$ and $\sum\limits_{i=1}^4a'_i\geq b$.
-Combining the inequalities we get $\sum\limits_{i=1}^4a'_i=b$.
-Therefore, by \Cref{lem:intcor} the vectors correspond to a tuple. \end{proof} Now, we show that the above construction is a gap reduction from MAX-3-DM to 2-dimensional vector packing (cf. Theorem 2.1 from \cite{DBLP:journals/mor/BansalCKS06}), \begin{lemma} If a MAX-3-DM instance $I_M$ has a solution with $\beta(I_M)$ tuples the constructed vector bin packing instance has a solution with $|T|+3q-3\beta(I_M)$ bins.
-Otherwise, if all the solutions of the MAX-3-DM instance have at most $\alpha(I_M)$ tuples then the constructed instance needs at least $|T|+3q-\frac{\alpha(I_M)}{3}-\frac{8\beta(I_M)}{3}$ bins where $\alpha(\cdot)$ is an arbitrary function. \end{lemma} \begin{proof} First, we show that if a MAX-3-DM instance has a matching consisting of $\beta(I_M)$ tuples, then the vector bin packing instance has a solution of $|T|+3q-3\beta(I_M)$ bins.
-Using Lemma~\ref{lem:vectorcor}, the $4\beta(I_M)$ vectors corresponding to the $\beta(I_M)$ tuples and their elements can be packed into $\beta(I_M)$ bins.
-Each of the $|T|+3q-4\beta(I_M)$ non-dummy vectors can be packed along with a dummy vector into $|T|+3q-4\beta(I_M)$ bins by \Cref{lem:binsize}.
+where $\beta(\cdot)$ is a function from instances of 3-Dimensional Matching to positive integers.
+We now note a few properties of the vectors. \begin{observation}[\cite{DBLP:journals/ipl/Woeginger97, DBLP:journals/mor/BansalCKS06}] A bin can contain at most $4$ vectors.
+If a bin contains a dummy vector it can contain at most one more vector.
+Furthermore, a set of two vectors fit in a bin if and only if at least one of them is non-dummy. \end{observation} \begin{observation}[\cite{DBLP:journals/ipl/Woeginger97}] A set of four vectors fits in a bin if and only if it corresponds to a tuple. \end{observation} Now we show that the above construction is a gap reduction from MAX-3-DM to 2-Dimensional Vector Bin Packing (cf. Theorem 2.1 from \cite{DBLP:journals/mor/BansalCKS06}). \begin{lemma} If a MAX-3-DM instance $I_M$ has a solution with $\beta(I_M)$ tuples then the constructed Vector Bin Packing instance has a solution with $|T|+3q-3\beta(I_M)$ bins.
+Otherwise, if all the solutions of the MAX-3-DM instance have at most $\alpha(I_M)$ tuples then the constructed instance needs at least $|T|+3q-\frac{\alpha(I_M)}{3}-\frac{8\beta(I_M)}{3}$ bins where $\alpha(\cdot)$ is any function from instances of MAX-3-DM to positive integers. \end{lemma} \begin{proof} First, we show that if a MAX-3-DM instance has a matching consisting of $\beta(I_M)$ tuples, then the Vector Bin Packing instance has a solution of $|T|+3q-3\beta(I_M)$ bins.
+Using \Cref{obs:vectorcor}, the $4\beta(I_M)$ vectors corresponding to the $\beta(I_M)$ tuples and their elements can be packed into $\beta(I_M)$ bins.
+Each of the remaining $|T|+3q-4\beta(I_M)$ non-dummy vectors can be packed along with a dummy vector into $|T|+3q-4\beta(I_M)$ bins by \Cref{obs:binsize}.

-Now, suppose that for a given instance, all the solutions have at most $\alpha(I_M)$ tuples.
+Now, suppose that for a given instance all the solutions have at most $\alpha(I_M)$ tuples.
 Let $n_g$ be the number of bins with 4 vectors, $n_d$ be the number of bins with dummy vectors, and $n_r$ be the rest of the bins.
-Now, since any solution to the bin packing instance must cover all the non-dummy vectors, \begin{enumerate}[(a)] \item any bin containing four vectors consists of only non-dummy vectors by Lemma~\ref{lem:vectorcor}, \item any bin containing a dummy vector contains at most one non-dummy vector, by Lemma~\ref{lem:binsize}, and \item any other bin can contain at most 3 vectors by Lemma~\ref{lem:binsize}. \end{enumerate} Therefore, we have
+Since any solution to the Vector Bin Packing instance must pack all the non-dummy vectors we have \begin{enumerate}[(a)] \item any bin containing four vectors consists of only non-dummy vectors by \Cref{obs:vectorcor}; \item any bin containing a dummy vector contains at most one non-dummy vector, by \Cref{obs:binsize}; \item any other bin can contain at most 3 vectors by \Cref{obs:binsize}. \end{enumerate} Therefore, we have

-Now, by \Cref{lem:binsize} we have $n_d=|T|+3q-4\beta(I_M)$.
-Hence, the above inequality simplifies to,
+Now, by \Cref{obs:binsize} we have $n_d=|T|+3q-4\beta(I_M)$.
+Hence, the above inequality simplifies to